dsrtartweb10-prog/my-full-browser/.github/ISSUE_TEMPLATE/feature_request.md

 ## Info
-This file is used as a markdown issue template for suggesting new features.
+This file is used as a markdown issue template for suggesting new features in DSRT Browser.

 ---
 name: "💡 Feature Request"
-about: Ajukan ide atau permintaan fitur baru
+about: Suggest an idea or improvement for DSRT Browser
 title: "Feature: "
 labels: enhancement
 assignees: ''
 ---

-**Deskripsi Fitur**
-Tuliskan fitur yang ingin ditambahkan.

-**Solusi yang Diinginkan**
-Jelaskan bagaimana fitur ini bekerja.
-Contoh: Tambahkan tombol/opsi untuk buka tab incognito.

-**Alternatif**
-Jika ada solusi alternatif, jelaskan di sini.

-**Catatan Tambahan**
-Tambahkan info tambahan jika diperlukan.
+**Description**
+Describe the feature you would like to see in DSRT Browser.

+**Proposed Solution**
+Explain how this feature should work.

+**Alternatives**
+Describe any alternative solutions you’ve considered.

+**Additional Context**
+Add any other context, screenshots, or references here.